department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/unified-check-in-experience.md

 # Initiative Brief - Unified Check-in Experience

 ## Overview

+This initiative comprises a number of enhancements to the online check-in applications.
+These enhancements aim to reduce the confusion among Veterans and staff of the difference between and purpose for the pre-Check-in and check-in workflows.
+These enhancements consist of a number of planned releases, each of which will help to solve this problem.
+All enhancements may not necessarily be needed to achieve the desired outcome, which is to increase the use of the online check-in applications.
+The team will monitor feedback after each release and work with our VA Product Owner to determine when our objective has been achieved.

 ## Outcome Summary
-Veterans will have a better understanding of the tasks they need to complete for a health appointment.
+Veterans will have a better understanding of the tasks they need to complete before a health appointment and the differences between the two online check-in applications will become irrelevant.

 ## Problem
-The Modernized Check-In Experience Team has received feedback from Veterans and staff that PCI is too complicated.
+The Modernized Check-In Experience Team has received feedback from Veterans and staff that PCI is confusing.
 Specifically, the feedback includes:
-- Veterans and staff don’t understand the difference between pre-check-in and check-in.
+- Veterans and staff don’t understand the difference between pre-check-in and check-in workflows.
 - Many Veterans use the pre-check-in link that was texted to them to initiate check-in on the day of their appointment, which does not actually allow them to check in.
 - Some Veterans skip checking in altogether when they arrive at the clinic because they think they’re checked in as a result of completing the pre-check-in process, which in fact does not initiate or complete the online check in process.

 ## Desired User Outcomes
+- Veterans understand which tasks they should complete before each health appointment.
-- Veterans have a better understanding of the pre-check-in and check-in tasks
+- Veterans understand when they have completed a task.
-- Veterans are able to complete their task(s) regardless of what link they use
+- Veterans don't need to keep track of which link is associated with which task.
+- Staff spend less time helping Veterans using the online check-in applications.

 ## Undesired User Outcomes
-- Veterans are most confused by pre-check-in and check-in
+- Veterans are more confused by the online check-in applications.
-- Veterans are more frustrated with the pre-check-in and check-in process
+- Veterans are more frustrated with the online check-in applications.
+- Staff spend more time helping Veterans using the online check-in applications.

 ## Desired Business Outcomes
-- Increased usage of pre-check-in and check-in
+- Increased usage of the online check-in applications.
+- Decreased negative feedback related to using the online check-in applications.
+- Less time spent by staff helping Veterans using the online check-in applications.

 ## Undesired Business Outcomes
-- Decreased usage of pre-check-in and check-in
+- Decreased usage of the online check-in applications.
+- Increased negative feedback related to using the online check-in applications.
+- More time spent by staff helping Veterans using the online check-in applications.

 ## Measuring Success

 ### Key Performance Indicators (KPIs)
-- Favorable VSignals feedback from Veterans who use Pre-Check-in and eCheck-in
+- Favorable VSignals feedback from Veterans who use the online check-in applications.
+- Decreased negative feedback related to using the online check-in applications.
-- Increase in the use of Pre-Check-in and Check-in
+- Increase in the use of the online check-in applications.

 ## Launch Planning